 American Pilgrims is echoing official advice from numerous sources to postpone all international travel.
 We will continue to pass along news from the official and authoritative sources listed below.
 We recommend you stay up to date on the virus using official and reliable sources for information.
 Keep in mind there is a lot of misinformation, speculation and inaccuracies on the internet.
 Use your best judgment.
-The US State Department has in place a Level 3 advisory: International travel is not advised.
+The US State Department has in place a Level 3 advisory for Spain: Reconsider travel to Spain due to COVID-19.